Perth Laser Eye Surgery FAQ

 LASIK is an acronym for Laser In-situ Keratomileusis.
 Kerato means the cornea, and simileusis is Greek for carving or sculpting.
 It is called in-situ because surgeons work with the cornea while it is part of the eye.

-The first surgeon to perform this surgery was Professor Iaonnis Pallikoris from Greece in 1990.
-Dr Phil McGeorge has been performing this surgery at Perth Laser Vision since 1997.
+The first surgeon to perform this surgery was Professor Iaonnis Pallikoris from Greece in 1990, so it is not a new procedure.
+Dr Phil McGeorge has performed more laser eye surgery at Perth Laser Vision than anyone in Australia.

 As every eye is unique, the extent of your surgery requirements will determine your exact costs.
 After an assessment to determine your needs, we will provide you with a quote for your surgery.